JetBrains/teamcity-documentation/topics/configuring-vcs-roots.md

 <td>

 Specifies how often TeamCity polls the VCS repository for VCS changes.
 By default, the global predefined server setting is used that can be modified on the __Administration | Global Settings__ page.
-The interval time starts as soon as the last poll is finished on the per\-VCS root basis.
+The interval time starts as soon as the last poll is finished on the per-VCS root basis.
 Here you can specify a custom interval for the current VCS root.

 <note>